Pre-application advice

 Fees and charges

 A charge is made for our pre-application enquiry service.
-Fees vary depending on the size of your development, see the PDF below for a full list of our planning fees and charges.
+Fees vary depending on the size of your development, see the PDF below for a full list of our pre-app fees and charges.

 The PDF file below may not be suitable to view for people with disabilities, users of assistive technology or mobile phone devices.